tempertemper/www.tempertemper.net/src/site/resources/2011-08-26--older-browsers.md

 So number of people using older software is dwindling.

 ## Which browsers are the problem?

 'Older browsers' is a bit of a tricky term.
 By older browsers I'm really referring to Internet Explorer versions 6, 7 and 8.

 Internet Explorer (IE) is quite often the victim of many a web-designer hate campaign, which I'm not about to join.
-Don't get me wrong, I'm really not a fan– I just reckon it's part of the job to cater for (if not pander to) these browsers.
+Don't get me wrong, I'm really not a fan – I just reckon it's part of the job to cater for (if not pander to) these browsers.
 Even [Microsoft themselves](http://www.ie6countdown.com/) believe that the older of their currently used browsers has has well and truly had its day!

 ## Internet Explorer 8